igilfillan/acuris-autocomplete/README.md

 IMPORTANT Requirement:  **Node v6+**

 ### Installation instructions:
-* you need to have **Node >= 6** installed on your machine.
+* You need to have **Node >= 6** installed on your machine.
 You can use nvm to easily switch Node versions between different projects
-* clone the repo from: https://github.com/igilfillan/acuris-autocomplete.git
+* Clone the repo from: https://github.com/igilfillan/acuris-autocomplete.git
-* go to the project root and run `npm install`
+* Go to the project root and run `npm install`
-* to start the app run `npm start`
+* To start the app run `npm start`
-* the app will be available at [http://localhost:3000](http://localhost:3000)
+* The app will be available at [http://localhost:3000](http://localhost:3000)

 ## Available Scripts